fglock/Perlito/README.md

 languages:

   - Perl 5 to Perl 5
-  - Perl 5 to Javascript
+  - Perl 5 to JavaScript
   - Perl 6 to Perl 5
-  - Perl 6 to Javascript
+  - Perl 6 to JavaScript
   - Perl 6 to Python 2.6

 The following compilers are work in progress - some tests pass, some tests fail.